TommyMart/Data_Visualisation_API/readme.md

 Description: Delete invoice data from the database by id.
 Only an admin can perform this action.  <br>
 Payload & Response: <br>
 <img src="DOCS/delete_invoice.png" alt="Delete Invoice" width="70%"/>

+## Reference List

+LLM disclosure: ChatGPT4 was used while writing this readme.md file for grammar and punctuation.
+Prompting such 'Please improve grammar and punctuation by rewriting this content using mostly my words:' was used.
+The data was checked for hallucinations and provided with content written  firslty by myself.